jliu-ut/jliu-ut.github.io/_publications/research.md

 ## Work in Progress

 ### 5. The Value of Data Assets
-### 6. Use Cookies to Track Investors: Corporate Data Acquisition from Investors and Investor Communications
+### 6. Using Cookies to Track Investors: Corporate Data Acquisition from Investors and Investor Communications